 |Willemstad Historical District||--||Downtown Willemstad|

-Vacationers can explore some other intriguing places worth visiting on Curacao.
+Visitors can experience some other worthwhile sites worth visiting on the island.

 |Monument||0.8 mi.
 West of Downtown Willemstad|